MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 15. In the Azure portal, refresh the resource group and verify that it contains the Azure Storage account just created.
 Open the storage account and in the pane on the left, select **Storage Browser (preview)**.
 Then in Storage Browser, expand **BLOB CONTAINERS** and select the **sampleforms** container to verify that the files have been uploaded from your local **21-custom-form/sample-forms** folder.

-## Train a model with the Form Recognizer SDK
+## Train a model using the Form Recognizer SDK

+Suppose after you trained a model with the invoice forms, you wanted to see how a model trained on labeled data performs.
+When you trained a model without labels you only used the **.jpg** forms from your Azure blob container.
+Now you will train a model using the **.jpg** and **.json** files.

 1. In Visual Studio Code, in the **21-custom-form/sample-forms** folder, open **fields.json** and review the JSON document it contains.
 This file defines the fields that you will train a model to extract from the forms.
 2. Open **Form_1.jpg.labels.json** and review the JSON it contains.
 This file identifies the location and values for named fields in the **Form_1.jpg** training document.
 3. Open **Form_1.jpg.ocr.json** and review the JSON it contains.
 This file contains a JSOn representation of the text layout of **Form_1.jpg**, including the location of all text areas found in the form.

     *The field information files have been provided for you in this exercise.
-For your own projects, you can create these files using the [sample labeling tool](https://docs.microsoft.com/azure/cognitive-services/form-recognizer/label-tool).
+For your own projects, you can create these files using the [Form Recognizer Studio](https://formrecognizer.appliedai.azure.com/studio).
 As you use the tool, your field information files are automatically created and stored in your connected storage account.*

 4. In the **train-model** folder, open the code file for the training application: